peronlab/two_whisker_voelcker_2022/README.txt

 This is the dataset for Voelcker et al., 2022, Nature Communications.

-This contains 'processed' data; for raw data, please contact Peron lab.
+This employs 'processed' data; for raw data, please contact Peron lab.

 1. Getting started: you will first need to modify get_two_whisker_settings.m to point to appropriate locations for all the files.
 Ensure that the "src"